 - Administrative Services (Preliminary Level) - the first step of the two-step administrative services credential structure, authorizing service as a school site administrator, principal or other administrative officer of a school district.
-See Department of Educational Leadership, School of Education, College of Human Development and Community Service. - 2.
-Administrative Services (Professional Level) - the second step of the two-step administrative services credential structure.
-See Department of Educational Leadership, School of Education, College of Human Development and Community Service. - Clinical Rehabilitative Services Credential in Language, Speech and Hearing provide services to students with disorders in language, speech and hearing.
-See Department of Speech Communication, College of Communications. - Special Class Authorization to become a classroom teacher to students with severe disorders of language.
-See Department of Speech Communication, College of Communications.
+See Department of Educational Leadership, College of Education. - 2.
+Administrative Services (Professional Level) the second step of the two-step administrative services credential structure.
+See Department of Educational Leadership, College of Education. - 3.
+Clinical Rehabilitative Services Credential in Language, Speech and Hearing provide services to students with disorders in language, speech and hearing.
+See Department of Human Communication, College of Communications. - 4.
+Special Class Authorization to become a classroom teacher to students with severe disorders of language.
+See Department of Human Communication, College of Communications.